 There are so many ways that people have found to make a ball find the pocket (including aiming by the light reflections on the balls) that aiming is now said to be subjective to the users preference.
 I don't entirely agree but you can't tell people they're looking at it wrong.
 They have to want to get better and come to be open on the subject themselves.
 There are some techniques that don't give you any recognizable feedback on which to grow on that I can find.
 Specifically what I mean is you have to be able to recognize how a center ball shot should land at the object ball.
 "Only then can you allow for side spin.
 Early on I took part in those online arguments but I found it counter productive and just went to work on my techniques and that's paid off in easy to learn techniques that are repeatable.
 My techniques provide answers where others fall short and can be used in conjunction with those techniques because its so easy.

-My intent was to take my time and get it as right as possible and in order to have it the most right Side Spin would have to be included in it as well .
+My intent was to take my time and get it as right as possible and have Side Spin included in it as well .
 I worked and developed my material over a long period of time beginning in 2005.
 I couldn't type well when I started so it was a real uphill battle.
 As I worked I typed notes, made drawings and examined and reexamined how things worked making sure I had things right.
 I'm not bashing how anyone else feels about any of the current techniques.
 Each of the Authors of those other systems were passionate and dedicated to what they were doing as they felt they had something important to share.